This page contains knee pain self-help information, written by musculoskeletal physiotherapists.

 Please read the following information and then use the links at the bottom of the page if you are looking for further information or exercise.

-Here are the main problems and concerns we would recommend you get checked out by a health professional before commencing self-management exercises.
+Please click below to expand relevant section; these sections outline some of the main issues that we would advise you get checked by a health professional before commencing self-management exercises.
 These are called Red Flags and may indicate a more serious problem that requires medical assessment.

 Symptoms That Are Present After Trauma